treefortress/SpriterAS/README.md

 Library for playing back Spriter Animation Files (SCML)

-For more details code examples, check out this blog post:
+For more detailed code examples, check out this blog post:
 http://treefortress.com/introducing-spriteras-play-spriter-animations-scml-with-starling/

 Or, you can check out some of the online code Example's: